-If you’re lucky enough to have 2 days in Granada, you’ve got time to enjoy all the city’s sights.
+If you’re lucky enough to have 2 days in Granada, you’ve got time to enjoy all the city’s sights and delights.
 These include the astonishing Alhambra Palace, and cultural attractions as varied as tapas and flamenco dancing.
 But Granada is also a great base for exploring the region more widely, whether on city tours or countryside hikes.
-One of Andalusia’s main cities, Granada is just an hour from the Mediterranean, Seville and Cordoba.
+One of Andalusia’s main cities, Granada is just an hour from the Mediterranean, Seville, and Cordoba.
+Explore our range of tours and packages in and around Granada for a fun and easy way to get the most out of your time there.
+Or, simply read on to get ideas and inspiration for your itinerary!

 Day One in Granada

 Use your first morning in Granada to tick off its star attraction, the Alhambra Palace.
 Dominating the skyline of the city, this UNESCO World Heritage Site was constructed in the early 1300s.
-Built during this period Andalusia was under Arab control, this palace complex is must-see.
+Built during this period Andalusia was under Arab control, this palace complex is a must-see.
 Surrounded by stunning gardens known as the Generalife, it is considered one of the finest examples of Islamic art in the world.
 In its time, the palace was home to Nasrid sultans and the Spanish monarchs of Ferdinand and Isabella.
 As a result, it has witnessed a number of important events, including a visit by a certain Christopher Columbus.
+Get the inside scoop on the Alhambra Palace and its surrounding highlights with our Alhambra, Albaicín & Granada Old Town Private Tour.

 Day Two in Granada

 Stroll back towards the Albaicin district for one last feel for Granada.
 The bars here provide the opportunity to chat with locals while enjoying one of the local tipples.
-They don’t look much from the outside, but are an important part of the culture.
-They also offer a great place to sit and enjoy the sun set and lights come on across the city.
-Bars like La Fragua may seem a little rough and ready, but are ultimately very welcoming.
+They don’t look much from the outside but are an important part of the culture.
+They also offer a great place to sit and enjoy the sunset and lights coming on across the city.
+Bars like La Fragua may seem a little rough and ready but are ultimately very welcoming.
+Our Tapas tour of Old Town & Albaicin will give you the real experience in the area’s most authentic spots.
 Retire to one of the comfortable hotels from our curated guide on where to stay in Granada.

 2 Days of Play in Granada